DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-06 Narrative Meeting Notes.md

 > Probably have a list of all the possible permutations of this question.
 Keep track of each question's answer count & the types of spells they give the player.
 That way, we get the desired distribution of spells.

+> Lowkey this depends on how many spells we can get, but 2 answers per question is the number I like here.

 ### Question 3: Which Spell is Your Secondary Spell?
 - Crystal Barrage (neutral crystal spell)
 - Primordial Blitz (fire spell w/ multiple hits)

 > Probably have a list of all the possible permutations of this question.
 Keep track of each question's answer count & the types of spells they give the player.
 That way, we get the desired distribution of spells.

+> Lowkey this depends on how many spells we can get, but 2 answers per question is the number I like here.

 ### Question 4: Passive Spell?
 - Boost intelligence when taking damage for 5 seconds
 - Boost agility when taking damage for 5 seconds
 - Boost resilience when taking damage for 5 seconds

+> Lowkey this depends on how many spells we can get, but 2-3 answers per question is the number I like here.

 ### Question 5: Bonus Question (Let's Say for now We Get an Elemental Stat Distribution Question for sure)